ByronBecker/cdk-rest-api-template/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Getting Set up and deploying your first app

+1. Set up your AWS account CLI credentials
+2. Install dependencies and build your handlers & stack `npm run setup`
+3. If you haven't bootstrapped your AWS environment for the AWS CDK, run `npx cdk bootstrap`
+4. Deploy the stack `npm run deploy`

 ## Useful commands

 * `npm run setup`   installs and builds your app locally